 I have developed both a passion and expertise to serve clients in the areas of fair and just workplace and regulatory investigations, training in psychological safety at work, leading with emotional intelligence, and other leadership workshops.

-As a consultant and public speaker I use the background of my story as an illustration to help promote and advocate for healthy workplaces, psychological safety, and fair and just workplace investigations that are based on fact, evidence, and truth versus anger, negative emotion and personal bias.
+As a consultant and public speaker I use the background of my story as an illustration to help promote and advocate for healthy workplaces, psychological safety, and fair and just workplace investigations that are based on fact, evidence, and truth versus self-righteous indignation, anger, negative emotion and personal bias.

 I am so very grateful for this wild and crazy journey, and the many supporters and kindred spirits I have met along the way.
 My lifelong friends (many of whom also courageously sacrificed their lives to serve and protect our society) and family, saw me through thick and thin, their loyalty and love never wavering, and for that I am truly blessed.